Yusuff14/Medical_Appointment---Investigate_a_dataset/README.md

 ### Dataset Description

 This dataset is from [Kaggle](https://www.kaggle.com/joniarroba/noshowappointments) and it collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
-A number of characteristics about the patient are included in each row.
+A number of characteristics about the patients are included in each row.

 The dataset consists of 14 variables as follows:
 - **PatientId :** Unique identification of a patient